gitbrent/PptxGenJS/website/docs/api-text.md

 pptx.writeFile("Demo-Text");
 ```

-## Break Line Option
+### Line Break Options

-Use the `breakLine` option to force line breaks when composing text objects using complex objects.
+-   Use the `breakLine` prop to force line breaks when composing text objects using an array of text objects.
+-   Use the `softBreakBefore` prop to create a "soft line break" (shift-enter)

 ```javascript
 let arrTextObjs1 = [